OmerGaffso/OmerGaffso/README.md

 Hi, I’m Omer.

-Currently a computer science student at the open university of Israel.
+I'm a computer science student at the open university of Israel.

-In addition, I'm in the middle of Real Time Embedded Linux path in Real Time Group in Israel.
+In addition, I'm currently studying Real Time Embedded Linux path at Real Time Group in Israel.

 My current fascination are the fields of embedded systems, robotics, AI and machine learning.